Oleh Skrypka

-Biography
+Early life and education

-Oleh Skrypka was born in Sovetabad (now Ghafurov, Tajikistan).
-His father Yuri Pavlovich (died 30 August 2015), a radiologist, came from Hiltsi, a village in the Poltava region of Ukraine.
-His mother Anna Alekseevna, a teacher, came from a small village in the Kursk region of Russia.
-In 1972, the Skrypka family moved to the Murmansk region of Russia, due to Anna not liking the Tajik climate.
+Skrypka was born in Sovetabad (now Ghafurov, Tajikistan).
+His father Yurii Pavlovych (died 30 August 2015), a radiologist, came from Hiltsi, a village in the Poltava region of Ukraine.
+His mother Hanna Oleksiyivna, a teacher, came from a small village in the Kursk region of Russia.
+In 1972, the Skrypka family moved to the Murmansk region of Russia, due to Hanna not liking the Tajik climate.

-In 1987, he graduated from Kyiv Polytechnic Institute, founding the rock group Vopli Vidopliassova (VV) that same year with Yuri Zdorenko and Alexander Pipa of the heavy metal band SOS and mutual friend Serhiy Sakhno.
+In 1987, he graduated from Kyiv Polytechnic Institute, founding the rock group Vopli Vidopliassova (VV) that same year with Yurii Zdorenko and Oleksandr Pipa of the heavy metal band SOS and mutual friend Serhii Sakhno.
 In 1987, VV became a member of the Kyiv rock club, won the first prize at the Kyiv rock festival "Rock-parade", released their hit "Танцi" ("dancing", or "dances").

+Career

 In 1990, the group took a tour of France and Switzerland, during which time one of France's largest newspapers, Le Monde, published material about VV.
 From 1991 to 1996, Oleh Skrypka, together with his group, lived in France, and toured the country.
-In 1993, Zdorenko and Sakhno left and Skripka replaced them with French musicians.
+In 1993, Zdorenko and Sakhno left and Skrypka replaced them with French musicians.
 Sakhno would return in 1997.

 In 1996, he returned to Kyiv and since then has been playing many concerts in Ukraine and abroad.
 Before 2014, he regularly visited Moscow.
-In 2000, VV performed in Riga, London, gave a concert in the Moscow Palace of Youth, after that - a tour around the cities of Siberia.
+In 2000, VV performed in Riga, London, gave a concert in the Moscow Palace of Youth, after that – a tour around the cities of Siberia.

 In January 2002 the group toured Israel and Portugal, and in February of the same year gave several concerts in New York.
 In 2003, they performed in Toronto.

 In 2004, Skrypka was one of the organizers of the festival Krayina Mriy, the festival began its history 14 years after the song and ten years after the album "VV" with the same name.
-Under the auspices of "Krayina Mriy" Oleg Skrypka also involved in publishing and versatile educational activities.
-Skrypka is the founder of another festival of modern Ukrainian rock music - "Rock Sich".
-The main purpose of the festival - to support the national rock culture.
+Under the auspices of "Krayina Mriy" Oleh Skrypka also involved in publishing and versatile educational activities.
+Skrypka is the founder of another festival of modern Ukrainian rock music – "Rock Sich".
+The main purpose of the festival – to support the national rock culture.
 This capital and the only festival where both the three stages heard Ukrainian rock music.
 (In 2010, "Rock Sich" has acquired the status of an environmental festival.
 And from 2013 the festival gained international status, becoming a Swedish-Ukrainian).

-In 2007, Skrypka won the second place in the project "Dances with the stars 2".
+In 2007, Skrypka won the second place in the project Dances With the Stars 2.
 In 2009, a group of activists attempted to nominate Skrypka as a candidate for President of Ukraine, but he refused the nomination.